jlouis/etorrent/README.md

 Flag days are when you need to do something to your setup

+   * *2010-12-06* We now depend on riak_err.
+You will need to regrab dependencies.
    * *2010-12-02* The fast-resume-file format has been updated.
 You may have to delete your fast_resume_file though the system was configured to do a silent system upgrade.